Vegan Minestrone Soup (Gluten-Free) is easy to make in under an hour. It's a hearty soup full of fresh vegetables, beans, and pasta.

 There are no rules when it comes to minestrone soup!

-I like to enjoy a big bowl of Vegan Minestrone Soup as a main meal, but it’s also great as a soup and salad or soup and sandwich combination.
+Enjoy a bowl of Vegan Minestrone Soup for a complete meal or pair it with other dishes.
+I often eat a big bowl of Vegan Minestrone Soup as a main meal, but it's also great as a soup and salad or soup and sandwich combination.

 Vegan Minestrone Soup (Gluten-Free)